 №7: Make the “goods” cover up for “bads”

-Every member of the team has their own strong and weak spots.
+Every team member has their own strong and weak spots.
 It is impossible for one person to be good at literally everything, and the employers must remember it assigning the tasks.
 Getting people to work at the company, HR’s are supposed to note what a particular person is good at – use this knowledge!
 Do not assign tasks according to the level of importance or because “there’s no one else left to do it”.
 Finding balance within your team is not easy but might be very fruitful.

 However, such a strategy does not mean that you are not allowed to experiment.
-Having a certain set of skills is great, but without further development and learning something new career prospects will not shine so bright for anyone.
+Having a certain set of hard and soft skills is great, but without further development and learning something new career prospects will not shine so bright for anyone.
 Thus, if you have some free space for manoeuvre – use it.

 №8: Different doesn’t mean bad

-We have our “goods and bads” not only in terms of skills and work, but also as humans.
+We have our “goods and bads” not only in terms of skills and work but also as humans.
 I’ll be direct here – not all people are what you want them to be, but it does not mean you should hate on them, shun them, or whatever.
-Everybody is different, and realizing that helps the teamwork significantly.
+Everybody is different, and realizing that helps the group work significantly.
 You might not like dying your hair pink or listening to punk-rock music, but if your colleague does something like that, it is not at all the reason to become judgemental.
 People are what they are, and you happened to be in one team to work together, so concentrate on that.
 I have witnessed such examples of mutual dislike, but after several chats – at first, a bit, forced, but still – former “enemies” could hit it off pretty well.
 It is all a matter of your attitude, and sometimes you have to change it to promote teamwork in the workplace.

 №9: Everybody matters